Lattice3D Reporter: Interactive 3D in Microsoft Excel

 Create 3D Interactive Models in Microsoft Excel and 3D PDFs

 Lattice3D Reporter brings the intuitive power of 3D visualization to anyone by enabling consumption of interactive 3D models and associated information to anyone using either Microsoft Excel spreadsheets or interactive 3D PDFs.Explore data rich 3D PDFs with the Adobe Reader you already have.

 There are two sides of Lattice3D Reporter: Author and Consume

-A purchased license for a plug-in to Microsoft Excel, which allows an XVL model and associated information to be embedded into a Microsoft Excel file.
+A purchased license for a add-in to Microsoft Excel, which allows an XVL model and associated information to be embedded into a Microsoft Excel file and to interactive 3D PDF files.
 To request a trial, click the button to the left.